 Time: 12 weeks

-Role: user research, learner experience design
+Role: user research and design

 In this project, our aim was to create and iterate on a prototype of a design that helps students create e-portfolios that showcase their individual learning and classroom experiences.
 Our clients were two middle school teachers, one in English Language Arts (ELA) and the other in technology education.